lhw610/3D_UNet_Segmentation/README.md

 # Patch-based_3D_U-Net
-Divide a 3D volume into several patches.
+Divide a 3D brain MRI volume into several patches.
 It trains the individual patches then predicts the label.
 The labels for the overlapping region of patches are determined by calculating the average probability map.

 # Instruction
 # Training
 To train the model, set the training data directory in training.py and run the file.
-The weights of the model will be save to the models/ folder
+The weights of the trained model will be save to the models/ folder

 # Testing
 Measures a dice scores between the prediction and ground truth.